backstage/backstage/docs/integrations/github/org.md

 **Attention:**
-When you use the Events Support with a `TeamTransformer`, you need to ensure your entity will have the annotation `github.com/node-id` with the value from `team.id`.
+When you use the Events Support with a `TeamTransformer`, you need to ensure your entity will have the annotation `github.com/team-id` with the value from `team.databaseId`.
 Without this, the `team.edit` event could fail to update

 ### Resolving GitHub users via organization email